 The ultimate aim is to establish a holistic package of preventative, diagnostic, treatment, and surveillance services to support health systems strengthening, universal health coverage, and global health security.
 Achieving this vision will lead to improved health outcomes from community to international level.
 For local communities, lives will be saved and livelihoods protected due to improved accessibility to diagnostic services for treatment and management of health conditions.
 At the national level, closing the diagnostic gap will lower the overall cost of treatment.
-Data generated by laboratory networks will inform prioritization of health needs and interventions, supporting value for money in planning of national health budgets.
+Data generated by laboratory networks will inform prioritization of health hudgets.
 In turn, improved resilience and a more effective response to new and endemic diseases will be realized.
-Finally, global health security will benefit as improved surveillance across One Health sectors means emerging threats are detected, reported, and contained more quickly.
+Finally, at the global level, pandemic preparedness will be enhanced as improved surveillance across One Health sectors means emerging threats are detected, reported, and contained more quickly.